© Volt Collection/Shutterstock.com

-The way you tap Social Security payments can enhance your odds of becoming rich, says Barry Korb, president of Lighthouse Financial Planning in Potomac, Md.
+The way you tap Social Security payments can enhance your odds of becoming rich, says Barry Korb, chief planner and asset manager of Lighthouse Financial Planning in Potomac, Maryland.

 "Many middle-class couples could accumulate $1 million if they delayed claiming their Social Security until age 70, and then saved and appropriately invested," he says.

-Korb imagines a scenario where a couple, in which both people are age 66 and entitled to the maximum Social Security earnings, delays payments until age 70.
-That would result in an increase of 32 percent in payments -- $845 per month for each person, or $1,690 for the couple.
+Korb imagines a situation with a couple who are both age 66 and entitled to the maximum Social Security earnings delaying payments until age 70.
+That would result in an increase of 32% in payments -- $845 per month for each person, or $1,690 for the couple.

-If the couple takes that extra money, invests it in a Standard & Poor's 500 index fund and averages a 7.84 percent return after taxes over the years, they would be millionaires by their 92nd birthday, he says.
+If they take that additional income, invest it in a Standard & Poor's 500 index fund and average a 7.84% return after taxes over the years, they would be millionaires by their 92nd birthday, he says.